403-266-1201 ext. 232

 Racquel's primary area of focus is representing First Nations clients in secured lending transactions and consulting with First Nations on the development of trust agreements for the long-term use and sustaining benefit of their memberships.
 Racquel drafts trust agreements as well as referendum bylaws and financial administration and revenue bylaws to enable First Nations to responsibly allocate trust income and plan for the futures of their communities.

-Before working at Maurice Law, Racquel attained her J.D. from the University of Victoria, where she concentrated her studies on First Nation legal issues and corporate law, and was employed as a research student for the National Aboriginal Economic Development Research Chair where she provided research support in relation to intervener submissions in Dube v.
+Before working at Maurice Law, Racquel attained her J.D. from the University of Victoria, where she concentrated her studies on First Nation legal issues and corporate law, and was employed as a research student for the National Aboriginal Economic Development Research Chair where she provided research support in relation to intervener submissions for the companion Supreme Court of Canada cases of Dube v.
+Canada and Bastien Estate v.
 Canada.

 Prior to entering law school, Racquel worked with Indigenous organizations both in Alberta and abroad.
 She completed an internship in Wellington, New Zealand in 2004-2005 with the Waitangi Tribunal, which is the standing commission of inquiry regarding land and treaty claims of Maori groups (iwi).
 Racquel also worked as a researcher at an Aboriginal legal education organization in Edmonton.